-The purpose of the award is to recognize truly outstanding work and creativity in teaching, in directing student research, or in the general educational process (lectures, publications, etc.) among ceramic educators.
+The purpose of the award is to recognize truly outstanding work and creativity in teaching and mentoring, in directing student research, or in the general educational process (lectures, publications on education, workshops, textbooks, short courses, videos, interest lectures, etc.) among ceramic/glass educators.

 The Nominating Process

 Any interested individual or group may nominate a person.
-A personal history and three-page description of teaching efforts and consequences of this work will be used for the judging.
+A three-page curriculum vitae description of teaching efforts and consequences of this work will be used for the judging.

-The suggested three-page description might include descriptions of typical ceramic courses taught, course evaluation data, descriptions of courses or labs developed by the individual, data on number of these supervised, a publication list highlighting books, reviews, or tutorial articles, descriptions of educational programs developed, and educational service within the broader ceramics community.
-Attachments might include letters of support by colleagues and current or former students.
+The suggested three-page description might include descriptions professional preparation (educational background and training), professional appointments, descriptions of typical ceramic courses taught, descriptions of courses or labs developed, or videos created by the individual, data on number of these supervised, a publication list highlighting books, reviews, or tutorial articles, descriptions of educational programs developed, and educational service within the broader ceramics community.
+A nomination will be active, and therefore, considered five (5) years.
+Nominations must be received nine months before the next Annual Meeting to be considered and are sent to Society Headquarters.

 The American Ceramic Society